Interview Questions152

 Group Purchasing Organizations

 GPOs negotiate device pricing on behalf of their member hospitals, aggregating volume across hundreds or thousands of facilities to extract discounts from device manufacturers.
-The top five GPOs (Vizient, Premier, HealthTrust, Intalere, GNYHA) cover over 95% of US hospitals.
+The top GPOs (Vizient, Premier, HealthTrust, GNYHA) cover over 90% of US hospitals.
+Note that the GPO market has consolidated significantly (Vizient acquired Intalere in 2021).

 How GPO contracts work.
 GPOs negotiate tiered pricing contracts where hospitals receive greater discounts at higher purchasing volumes.
 A typical GPO contract for surgical staplers might offer a 15% discount at baseline volume, 25% at 150% of baseline, and 35% at 200%.
 These contracts typically run 3-5 years with annual price escalators (or more commonly, flat or declining pricing).